June-Skeeter/Module2_GEOS270/docs/Application_Part1.md

 ## Create the Project Boundary File
-We need to create a simple boundary file to upload to Google Earth Engine so we can download satellite for the study area.
+We need to create a simple boundary file to upload to Google Earth Engine so we can download satellite for our study area.
 We can do this quickly using the dissolve tool.

-**2**{: .label .label-red } Use the Dissolve tool to create the boundary file.
-* In the Geoprocessing pane, find the Dissolve tool.
+**1**{: .label .label-red } In the Geoprocessing pane, find the Dissolve tool.

-* Set VanCMA_CT_2016 as the input
+**2**{: .label .label-red } Set VanCMA_CT_2016 as the input

-* **Note** Geoprocessing results are by default saved to your Van_NDVI.gdb, but files in .gdb are saved in a format that can't be read by Google Earth Engine.
+* **Note**: Geoprocessing results are by default saved to your Van_NDVI.gdb, but files in .gdb are saved in a format that can't be read by Google Earth Engine.
-	* Instead, save the Output one leve up in your Van_NDVI project folder and name it Boundary.
+* *Instead*: save the Output one level up in your Van_NDVI project folder and name it **Boundary**.

-* Remove this layer from your table of contents.
+**3**{: .label .label-red } Remove this layer from your table of contents.
 We don't need it in this map project.

 <div style="overflow: hidden;
   padding-top: 56.25%;